Tea Talk: The Dreams of My Mother

 “It took a couple of years, and I spent a lot of time researching before I told my family that I thought I should just start a tea house myself,” smiles Jenna.
 “I told them I wanted a place where people could come enjoy a little peace and forget everything else for a little while and just enjoy some tea.
 I wanted it to be like home.”

 Her family was very supportive of her desire, and so born was Tea Talk, an intimate cafe that resides in a plaza in upstate New York.
-The decor is a palette of soft earth hues; one wall is lined five shelves high with various types of loose leaf teas, while the wall adjacent has an assortment of brightly colored teapots and mugs.
+The decor is a palette of soft earth hues; one wall is lined five shelves high with various types of loose leaf teas, while the wall adjacent has an assortment of brightly coloured teapots and mugs.
 The seating is inviting with small tables nestled low in each arrangement.

 There was something different—something that felt genuine—about what Jenna had accomplished in her developing tea house.
 Still though, what she created had to compete with all kinds of cafes, and unless people were really aware of what made her place unique, the market was not necessarily ripe with opportunity.